 - Nappy/pajamas/sleep sack or swaddle if using one.

 - Straight into their sleep space (where they’re going to be falling asleep such as their nursery).
 The aim is for this sleep space to feel familiar, helping them stitch their sleep cycles together at night.

 - Story or sing a sleepy song.
 If they’re already exhausted and bed begging, feel free to do this quickly or leave it out altogether.

 - Bedtime feed if they don’t feed to sleep.

 - Say goodnight to 3 or 4 things in the same order.
 I call this my blast off to bed!
-Your Small will come to enjoy saying goodnight to their nearest and dearest soft toys, and it’s also a great cue to let them know sleep time is coming.
+Your small child will come to enjoy saying goodnight to their nearest and dearest soft toys and it’s also a great cue to let them know sleep time is coming.

 - Big kiss and cuddle.
-This releases oxytocin (the feel-good hormone) and can help your Small separate and settle to sleep smoothly.
+This releases oxytocin (the feel-good hormone) and can help your small child separate and settle to sleep smoothly.

 - Settle your small child to sleep.
 Feeding, rocking or cuddling to sleep are not bad bed habits.
 If they work for you, all is well.

 Like most things parenting-related, there’s no right or wrong way to do your bedtime routine.
 This is a gentle guide that I hope is useful for you but the most important thing is to do what works for you and your small.